Jacob Meyers Player Props: Astros vs. Rangers

-The Houston Astros, including Jacob Meyers (.172 slugging percentage in past 10 games, including no home run), take on starter Jon Gray and the Texas Rangers at Globe Life Field, Friday at 8:05 PM ET.
+The Houston Astros, including Jacob Meyers (.200 slugging percentage in past 10 games, including no home run), battle starter Nathan Eovaldi and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-2) against the Cardinals.
+He had a one-hit showing in his previous game (1-for-3) against the Rangers.

 Jacob Meyers Game Info & Props vs. the Rangers